genya0407/minutus/README.md

 Any value in mruby can be cast to Rust's `bool`.
 Rust's `bool` cast to mruby's `true` or `false`.

+## Supported mruby versions

+Currently, only [3.1.0](https://github.com/mruby/mruby/releases/tag/3.1.0) is supported.
+You can use `mruby_master` feature, but it is not guaranteed to work.

+Contribution to suppot master branch is welcome.

 ## Naming

 Minutus is an antonym of [Magnus](https://github.com/matsadler/magnus),